Welcome

 Do have a look at the ‘Why join?’ tab to see members’ comments about the Circle – and come and join us if you enjoy this lovely language!
 Our FAQ (Frequently asked questions) may help you too.

 Please don’t worry if your school French lessons seem a long time ago or you feel very rusty – there is absolutely no minimum level of language proficiency required and you are assured of a warm welcome.
 If you have any questions or hesitations, do get in touch with Charlotte, the President of the Circle by email (charlottejanetaylor10@gmail.com) or by phone (07976 922636) – she will be delighted to have a chat with you.
+In the meantime, keep up to date by checking this website and do let Charlotte know if you would like to be on the French Circle mailing list.

 Bristol French Circle News